 Yet, even this bad news has an upside, given that these efforts will be straightforward.
 Few if any of the primary enablers of organizational resilience – including business continuity management, disaster recovery, cybersecurity incident response management and third party risk management (TPRM) – involve rocket-science levels of complexity.
 Building organizational resilience requires comprehensive consideration of what can go wrong, some sharp assessments of what’s likely to go wrong, a thorough consideration of cause and effect, and strict adherence to common sense.

 Of course, the disruptions that arose during the pandemic showed that common sense can get thrown out the window during high-pressure scrambles to react to new conditions and business realities.
 It makes sense to address cybersecurity controls when putting place new technology systems, but that didn’t occur in the first several months of the work from home (WFH) shift.
 It makes sense to assess third parties virtually when travel bans and other social-distancing measures prevent on-site visits, but not every TPRM team had developed virtual assessment procedures prior to the pandemic.
-(On that note, here are some insights on virtual assessments.)

 The pandemic also revealed that five pieces of conventional wisdom about resilience were off the mark: